rmdm/rmgr/README.md

 ### `resources.close () => Promise`

-Closes all the registered resources by calling corresponding `dispose` functions.
-All consequent `rmgr.add` calls are ignored.
+Closes all the registered resources by calling corresponding `dispose` functions in the reverse order of initialization.
+All consequent `resources.add` and `resources.close` calls are ignored.

 ### `rmgr.timeout(fn, ms) => Promise`